 Historical Grant Practices.
 The compensation committee and our board of directors considered the number of equity awards that we granted since our initial public offering.
-Since our initial public offering which was completed in June 2016, we granted equity awards representing a total of 5,647,190 awards under our 2016 Plan.
+Since our initial public offering which was completed in June 2016, we granted equity awards representing a total of 12,689,864 shares, of which 12,576,208 awards were granted under our 2016 Plan.

-Forecasted Grants .
+Forecasted Grants.
 In projecting the rate we will issue shares under the 2016 Plan, the compensation committee and our board of directors reviewed a forecast that considered the following factors: (i) the shares that would be available for grant under the 2016 Plan and (ii) forecasted future grants, determined based on our stock price and the competitive dollar value to be delivered to the participant.
-Because we determine the size of equity awards to be granted based on such value, if our stock price on the date the award is granted is significantly different from the stock price assumed in the forecast (which was approximately \$3.63), our actual share usage will deviate significantly from our forecasted share usage.
+Because we determine the size of equity awards to be granted based on such value, if our stock price on the date the award is granted is significantly different from the stock price assumed in the forecast, our actual share usage will deviate significantly from our forecasted share usage.
 For example, if our stock price on the date an award is granted is significantly lower than the stock price assumed in the forecast, we would need a larger number of shares than anticipated to deliver the same value to participants.